codefresh-io/docs.codefresh.io/_docs/enterprise/single-sign-on/sso-onelogin.md

 max-width="70%"
 %}

-Go to the SSO tab, and copy the values for SAML 2.0 Endpoint (HTTP) and SLO Endpoint (HTTP).
+Go to the SSO tab and copy the values for SAML 2.0 Endpoint (HTTP) and SLO Endpoint (HTTP).
 Click on the View Details link at the X.509 Certificate field.

 {% include image.html